ILIAS-eLearning/ILIAS/docs/development/database-updates.md

 }
 ```

-The setup mechanism will then call your method in ascending order of numeration.
+The setup mechanism will call your step-methods in ascending order.
-It will keep track about which method was already called and take care about
+It will keep track about which method was already called and takes care
 that the methods are only called once.

 A few words of warning:

 * Make sure to understand, that this mechanism really is about schema updates.
 Do not perform other kinds of updates (e.g. the migrations, creating files, ...)
-via this.
+with this.
 There is a more general mechanism (the [`Objectives`](src/Setup/README.md#on-objective)
 to do this.
 * Only use the provided `\ilDBInterface` in the methods.
 Do not use other things from
 the environment or the globals, they might not be there if you need them.